boospot/boo-recipes/readme.txt

 3. Mobile View

 == Changelog ==

+= 1.1.2 =
+- Fix: Archive recipes not loading image from settings
+- Fix: Default image if not not featured image set was not loading
+- Improve: New image size for recipes archive created for speed optimization, may need to regenerate thumbnails

 = 1.1.1 =
 - Uninstall function updated to allow to remove all data related to recipes on uninstall including taxonomy related data